perpepajn25/PREWORK-CHECK-IN-GUIDE/README.md

 ## Setup

-The manager of faculty for that campus will reach out to instructors on sight if students need a pre-work check-in.
+The manager of faculty for that campus will reach out to instructors on-site if students need a pre-work check-in.
 When an instructor volunteers, the faculty manager invites both the student and the assigned instructor to a meeting.
 The instructor will then follow up with an email to the student containing a Zoom meeting link the morning of the check-in.

 #### Example
 ```